hobaaaa/PortfolioPlatformWithReact-Tailwind/README.md

 - **Dynamic Routing:** Creates individual project pages with unique URLs.
 - **Responsive Design:** Adapts to different screen sizes and devices.

+## Developer Information
+- **Deniz Gökbudak** : Developer of the project.
+[GitHub Profile](https://github.com/hobaaaa)

+---

+If you have any issues or suggestions for improvement, please reach out to me on the [GitHub İssues](https://github.com/hobaaaa/blog-app-nextjs/issues) page.

 # Next.js Portföy Uygulaması